 1. After the tinplate is printed, the ink stays on the surface and must be dried and solidified by some form of heat energy;

 2. The tin layer on the surface of the tinplate is bright and shiny, and it belongs to the black phase based on the spectral characteristics.
 Therefore, before color printing, a layer of white paint must be applied to the surface of the tinplate.
 Of course, sometimes according to the special artistic effect of the product pattern, it can also be partially painted with white paint or directly use the appearance of the tinplate tin surface itself;

 3. After tinplate printing finished product.
 It needs to be transferred to the next process for mechanical processing to produce various shapes of containers or other packaging.
 In the process of mechanical processing, the ink coating on the surface of the tinplate must be resistant to mechanical impact and extension.
-For special products such as canned food containers, the ink coating must have physical properties that are resistant to high-pressure cooking.
+For special products such as canned food containers, the metal offset printing machine ink coating must have physical properties that are resistant to high-pressure cooking.
 This requires excellent adhesion between the ink coating and the surface of the tinplate.